Social media video size limits comparison table

 1. Export Once at High Quality, Then Compress Per Platform

-The biggest mistake creators make is exporting directly at a low bitrate for one platform and then trying to use that same file everywhere.
-Instead, export your master edit at the highest reasonable quality (1080p at 10,000+ kbps or 4K if your workflow supports it).
+Export your master file at the highest reasonable quality — 1080p at 10,000+ kbps or 4K if your workflow supports it.
 Then create platform-specific compressed versions from that master.
-This preserves the most detail for each destination.
+This preserves the most detail for each destination and avoids the quality loss that comes from compressing an already-compressed file.

 2. Match the Aspect Ratio to the Platform